darkrymit/clear-solutions-user-service/README.md

 The Data contains more than 10 users with cyrillic, latin in the name and surname, and different email addresses.

+### Manual tests

+To test the application manually after starting the application, you can use curl or Postman.
+Since data is already inserted into the database, you can test the application by sending requests to the endpoints and checking the responses.

+You can use the Postman collection provided in the repository to test the application.
+The collection contains requests for creating, updating, and deleting users, as well as searching for users by birth date range.

+The collection can be found [here](postman/clear-solutions-user-service.postman_collection.json).

 ## Endpoints